dns-violations/dnsflagday/2020/index.md

 What's next?
 ============

-The next DNS flag day is being planned right now.
+The next DNS Flag Day is being planned right now.
 It will focus on the operational and security problems in DNS caused by Internet Protocol packet fragmentation.